 The Chemin de Saint-Jacques du-Puy from Le-Puy-en-Velay to Aumont-Aubrac

 Le Repos du Pèlerin (Monistrol d’Allier) – new internet link

 The Chemin de Saint-Jacques du-Puy from Aumont-Aubrac to Figeac

-Hôtel des Voyageurs (Saint-Chély-d’Aubrac) – new internet link
+Hôtel des Voyageurs (Saint-Chély-d’Aubrac) – website removed

 Gîte de Grèzes (Saint-Chély-d’Aubrac) – website removed